 The United Nations High Commissioner for Refugees (UNHCR), the UN Refugee Agency, established its presence in Azerbaijan in December 1992 as part of UNHCR’s first emergency assistance operation in the former Soviet Union.
-The conflict in and around the Nagorno-Karabakh region of the Republic of Azerbaijan had already generated more than half a million displaced people, with the number rapidly expanding as the hostility escalated.
-The period of 1992-1994 saw the peak of displacement, as the number of people seeking safety hit one million, while the total population of the country was only 7.2 million.
+According to government estimates, by 1994 the conflict with Armenia in and around the Azerbaijani region of Nagorno-Karabakh generated one million displaced people.

 These included several hundreds of thousands Internally Displaced Persons (IDPs) from Nagorno-Karabakh and seven surrounding districts, plus some 250,000 ethnic Azerbaijanis displaced from Armenia and 50,000 Meskhetian Turks from Central Asia.
 The latter two groups of people were commendably were granted with citizenship.

 During the 1990s, along with emergency relief assistance, UNHCR implemented large-scale shelter, education, healthcare, water supply, sanitation and income generation programmes targeting mainly IDPs.
 UNHCR estimates that some 10,000 IDP families benefitted from its shelter assistance programs during that period.

 As the Government of Azerbaijan started significantly increasing its investment in addressing the needs of IDPs in mid-2000, UNHCR gradually reduced its IDP programs and reoriented its operations towards legal counseling, monitoring, and advocacy for durable solutions.
 In parallel, it gave more emphasis to the protection and assistance to asylum-seekers and refugees fleeing persecution or generalised violence in third countries, who totaled 1,958 at the end of June 2019.